codewars/codewars-api-docs/source/includes/_authentication.md

 > Make sure to replace `some-api-key` with your API key.

-Codewars uses API keys to allow access to the API.
-You can register a new Codewars API key at our [developer portal](http://example.com/developers).
+Codewars uses API access keys to allow access to restricted endpoints.
+Access keys are specific to a user account and can be found by navigating to your Account Settings (`https://www.codewars.com/users/edit`).

-Codewars expects for the API key to be included in all API requests to the server in a header that looks like the following:
+Codewars expects for the API access key to be included in most API requests.
+It can be included either via a header:

-`Authorization: f9b92bd1-12fa-420d-b743-e9f188a5ca68`
+`Authorization: some-api-key`

+or by passing it as a parameter:

+`?access_key=some-api-key`

 <aside class="notice">
-You must replace `some-api-key` with your personal API key.
+You must replace `some-api-key` with your personal API key found within your account settings.
 </aside>